THE VOLGA GERMANS IN PORTLAND

 Painting of the steamer "Sultan" built in 1873 by T.G.
 Dutton.
 Source: https://www.19thcenturyshipportraitsinprints.com/lptgd-2.html

-Five more children became part of the growing family while the Bernhardt's lived in Kansas: John Peter, born March 1878; Amelia (Millie), born December 1879; Ida, born March 1882; Peter Jr, born August 1884; and Mary, born April 1888,
+Five more children joined the growing family while the Bernhardts lived in Kansas: John Peter, born in March 1878; Amelia (Millie), born in December 1879; Ida, born in March 1882; Peter Jr., born in August 1884; and Mary, born in April 1888.

-In 1890, the Albina City Directory show that the Bernhardt's lived on the east side of Borthwick, 3 lots south of Sellwood.
+In 1890, the Albina City Directory listed the Bernhardts as residing on the east side of Borthwick, three lots south of Sellwood.
 Heinrich Peter (known as Peter) worked as a carpenter.

 Maria Catharina died in 1910 and was buried at the Eastside Cemetery in Midvale, Idaho.